tomatolog/manticore/docs/8_sphinxql_reference/show_warnings_syntax.rst

     SHOW WARNINGS

-<b>SHOW WARNINGS</b> statement, introduced in version 0.9.9-rc2, can be
+<b>SHOW WARNINGS</b> statement can be used to retrieve the warning
-used to retrieve the warning produced by the latest query.
+produced by the latest query.
 The error message will be returned along with the query itself:

 ::